 (iii) counties without 9-1-1 service that had a surcharge in place by December 31, 2015, an amount equivalent to their population multiplied by .37 multiplied by their surcharge rate as established by the referendum.

-(B) All 9-1-1 network costs for systems outside of municipalities with a population of at least 500,000 shall be paid by the Illinois State Police directly to the vendors.
+(B) All 9-1-1 network costs, except for those that exceed the State’s contract pricing for any NG911 services, for systems outside of municipalities with a population of at least 500,000 shall be paid by the Illinois State Police directly to the vendors.
+(Clarification needed.
+What does the State contract include?
+Can a copy of the contract with AT&T be made available?)

 (C) All expenses incurred by the Administrator and the Statewide 9-1-1 Advisory Board and costs associated with procurement under Section 15.6b including requests for information and requests for proposals.